ArchiDAO/ArchiDAONFT/README.md

 * 1 member = 1 vote
 * votes can be delegated as per ERC721Vote

+# ArchiDAO credentials
+What type of credentials might we need?
+- competence and knowlledge
+- proof of attendance to a conference / workshops
+- experience in developing Projects

 # Scope
   - Identifying ArchiDAO membership
-  - allowing and enabling archiDAO governance
+  - Allowing and enabling archiDAO governance
   - Funding Public goods
   - Protocol maintenance and upgrades (as per [Voting](https://vitalik.ca/general/2021/08/16/voting3.html) )